 On July 1, 2018, the FCC further increased the required amount of video described programming from 50 hours per calendar quarter (about 4 hours per week) up to 87.5 hours per calendar quarter (about 7 hours per week).
 CBS voluntarily exceeds this requirement with over 100 hours of video described programming on CBS per calendar quarter.

-During the 2018/2019 season, CBS will broadcast the following primetime programs with Video Description for the Visually Impaired:
+CBS broadcasts the following primetime programs with Video Description for the Visually Impaired.

 “The CBS dream team, It’s epic!”
 FCC educational/informational compliant programming: